 How Do You Know if Your Pitch is Any Good?
 Get Feedback From a Real Literary Agent

 Is it the actual manuscript?
-Is it your query?
-Is it your synopsis?
-Is it something else?
-Well, there’s no real way to know until now.
+Your query?
+The synopsis?
+Something else?
+There’s never been a real way to know- until now.

-What we’ve been doing over in the Writing Gym, since our in-person retreats have been postponed due to the Coronavirus, is we’ve been doing these amazing online experiences and we do a three-day retreat.
+What we’ve been doing over in the Writing Gym, since our in-person retreats have been postponed due to the Coronavirus, are amazing online experiences and we’re hosing a three-day retreat.

-We got together on Zoom, and the online experience was as intimate, as fun and amazing as our in-person experiences have been (minus the amazing food that we usually have when we’re at manor houses).
+We get together on Zoom, and the online experience is as intimate, fun, and amazing as our in-person experiences have been (minus the amazing food that we usually have when we’re at manor houses).

-There are opportunities for you to meet with agents in person, and to pitch your idea.
-Not only could you potentially get representation from her, but more importantly you could get feedback on that pitch.
+There are opportunities for you to meet with agents in person and to pitch your idea.
+Not only could you potentially get representation, but more importantly you could get feedback on that pitch.

-Imagine getting that kind of personalized feedback from someone who’s an actual literary agent in the field.
+Imagine getting personalized feedback from someone who’s an actual literary agent in the field.
 That’s one of the many perks that we’ve got.

-Well, we’ve got writing salons.
-We’ve got craft intensives.
-We’ve gotten New York Times Bestselling Author Kel Kade to speak with us about how she got published, how she got a 6-figure advance, and what it’s like to work with a publishing house.
+We’ve got writing salons and craft intensives.
+In the past, we’ve had New York Times Bestselling Author Kel Kade to speak with us about how she got published with a 6-figure advance, and what it’s like to work with a publishing house.